Do I Have Grounds for a Medical Malpractice Claim?

 - This medical negligence directly caused your injury or illness.
 Often, the court will consider whether your condition could have been prevented if the doctor had provided a reasonable standard of care.
 This can sometimes present difficulties if you were already ill or injured before treatment.
 Therefore, it is often necessary to get testimony from a medical expert in the same field, which your lawyer can arrange.

 - You suffered actual damages from the injury or illness.
 A lawsuit allows you to recover compensation for the monetary expenses related to your medical injury.
 In some cases, you can also collect additional compensation for pain and suffering, loss of enjoyment of life and other unquantifiable damages.

-If you need answers about your medical injury or loved one’s wrongful death, then reach out to Maryland medical malpractice lawyer Susan Green.
+If you need answers about your medical injury or loved one’s wrongful death, then reach out to Towson, Maryland medical malpractice lawyer Susan Green.
 As a survivor of medical negligence herself, she understands how difficult and frustrating these kinds of injuries can be.
 She can get you answers about what happened and can represent your interests in a medical malpractice claim, if applicable.

 Hospitals and doctors often try to deny liability or dismiss the severity of your injuries.
 However, Susan Green can help you stand up for your right to full compensation for your medical bills, lost wages and other damages.
 She has a reputation for aggressive advocacy because she does not back down from a fight.
 Please do not wait to contact Hardball Law in Baltimore, Maryland for a free initial consultation today at (410) 494-7400.